mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to an adversary solely by the ciphertext length.

-The length of the `padding` field in `AuthenticatedContentTBE` can be chosen at the time of message encryption by the sender.
+The length of the `padding` field in `AuthenticatedContentTBE` can be chosen by the sender at the time of message encryption.
 Senders may use padding to reduce the ability of attackers outside the group to infer the size of the encrypted content.
 Note, however, that the transports used to carry MLS messages may have maximum message sizes, so padding schemes SHOULD avoid